jdellithorpe/single-machine-cloudlab-profile/README.md

-# single-machine-image-cloudlab-profile
+# single-machine-cloudlab-profile
-CloudLab profile that let's you select an image and starts a single machine with that image.
+CloudLab profile that starts up a single machine.
+Hardware and image are selectable.